Little Big Soldier: Casting

 Chan originally had Daniel Wu in mind to play the part of the young general, but Chan disregarded that thought after realising that he had already filmed two movies earlier with Wu.
 Joan Lin, Chan's wife, suggested their son Jaycee Chan, but Chan was highly against it.
 Lin later suggested Leehom Wang, whom Chan agreed to immediately.
 Chan and Wang have remained close friends ever since, and went on to collaborate on numerous songs, movies, concerts, and official events.

 Reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 79% based on 14 reviews.

 Home media

 In the United Kingdom, Little Big Soldier was one of 2011's top ten best-selling foreign-language films on physical home video formats, and the fourth-best-selling Chinese film (below Ip Man 2, Ip Man and Confucius).

 Video game

 At a conference in Beijing on 20 November 2009, Jackie Chan announced, along with Universal Culture Limited and EURO WEBSOFT, that an MMO was being released to promote the film.
 Chan and Wang's characters in the game were also shown at the conference.
 On 26 January 2010, the MMO went online under the name FLASH Little Big Soldier (FLASH大兵小將).
-It is free to play under an account subscription.
-However, the game is available only in Chinese.
+It was free to play under an account subscription.
+However, the game was available only in Chinese.
+The game could no long be played after Adobe discontinued Flash in 2020.

+Spinoff

+The Adventures of Jinbao is a Chinese computer-animated film directed by Wu Yaoquan and Lu Guocheng, released on 10 August 2012 in mainland China.
+It is a 3D fantasy adventure film developed as an extension of the Little Big Soldier franchise, with Jackie Chan having authorized the use of his character for the project.